The furious growth of China fueled by burning coal takes a toll on health and the environment

 Preference for sons could spell trouble for China and India

-Former Washington Post Beijing bureau chief, Philip Pan, author of Out of Mao's Shadow: The Struggle for the Soul of a New China, discusses the science, technology, environment and culture of China with Scientific American's David Biello, who recently spent almost a month reporting from the country.
-Plus, we'll test your knowledge of some recent science in the news.
+Former Washington Post Beijing bureau chief, Philip Pan, author of Out of Mao's Shadow: The Struggle for the Soul of a New China, discusses the science, technology, environment and culture of China with Scientific American 's David Biello, who recently spent almost a month reporting from the country...

 Epidemiologists find molecular clues to air pollution's impact on youngsters